Living Well with Psychosis – Community support

 Summary: We will fund trusted, established community and voluntary organisations that provide excellent support to people affected by severe enduring mental illness in southeast London (Croydon, Lewisham, Southwark and Lambeth).

-Amount available: Up to £30,000 for up to 18 months.
+Amount available: Organisations can apply for up to £30,000 for up to 18 months.
 Bids can be for core costs, or in the case of an existing project, project costs.

 Aimed at: Trusted community organisations (charities, community interest companies (CICs)) already working with people affected by severe enduring mental illness, particularly those organisations that can show how they effectively cater for the needs of racially minoritised communities.